SUBJECTS

 This is a study tool.
 The 3 wrong answers for each question are randomly chosen from answers to other questions.
 So, you might find at times the answers obvious, but you will see it re-enforces your understanding as you take the test each time.

-1. Class of amplifiers where only 50% of the input signal is used and amplifies only half of the signal.
-The output signal is distorted.
+1. Class of amplifiers where less than 50% of the input signal is used.
+Efficiency is high - but so is the distortion.

 Function Response